casey/just/README.md

 ### Dependencies

-Dependencies run before recipes that depends on them:
+Dependencies run before recipes that depend on them:

 ```just
 a: b